sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 3. Fully Connected 2
 Through out dropout probablity was set to 0.5

 **Image Augmentation** To reduce the effect of overfitting we increase the number of training data point.
-Particularly in include some noisy training data, e.g. angle shifted images taken from left and right cameras.
+Particularly include some noisy training data, e.g. angle shifted images taken from left and right cameras.

 #### 4. Appropriate training data